CloudCommandos/Raspclouds/My-Doc/docker.md

 ## Push image to personal Docker Hub

-The customised image can be push to a personal Docker Hub account.
+The custom image can be push to a personal Docker Hub account.
 Thereafter, this will be available remotely for pulling.
 To do this, login into your docker hub account on your machine.
 The command to login is `docker login`.
 Enter your username and password when prompt.

 You may also commit a container to an image which you ran previously. use `docker ps -a` to check the container ID of the container you want to commit.
 Next use the command `docker commit containerID imagename`.
 The new image will be created and can be verified by using `docker images`.
 You can also do `docker tag` to give a more detailed tag on the image.
 Lastly, use `docker push imagename` and the image will be push to your personal Docker Hub.